Fabian-Heinrich/discord_install.sh/README.md

 ## Usage

 1. Clone or download the script to your system.
-2. Make the script executable: `chmod +x discord_install.sh`
+2. Make the script executable: `chmod +x discord_installer.sh`
-3. Execute the script with root privileges: `sudo ./discord_install.sh`
+3. Execute the script with root privileges: `sudo ./discord_installer.sh`

 ## License